 4. Alcatraz, San Francisco Bay

 Alcatraz has a long, storied history.
-It was first used by the military as a prison as far back as 1850.
-Being an island in the San Francisco Bay, the cold and unforgiving waters were a deterrent for those interested in escaping.
+The military first used it as a prison as far back as 1850.
+Being an island in the San Francisco Bay, the cold and unforgiving waters deter those interested in escaping.

-Alcatraz made a move from a military prison to a federal prison in 1934.
+Alcatraz moved from a military to a federal prison in 1934.
 It remained a federal prison until 1963.
 While in operation, Alcatraz housed many notorious and violent criminals.
 The “Birdman of Alcatraz,” murderer Robert Stroud, Al “Scarface” Capone, and George “Machine Gun” Kelly were only three of those famous inmates.

 There were an estimated 14 escape attempts from Alcatraz.
-Of those that attempted to escape, the majority were captured or shot and killed.
-Five of the prisoners were never seen again, believed to have succumbed to the perilous conditions.
+Most of those who attempted to escape were captured or shot and killed.
+Five of the prisoners were never seen again, believed to have succumbed to the dangerous conditions.

-Today Alcatraz is a popular tourist spot with thousands visiting the island every week.
-People can take tours of the former prison during the day or at night, and even night time ghost tours!
+Today Alcatraz is a popular tourist spot, with thousands visiting the island weekly.
+People can take tours of the former prison day or night, and even nighttime ghost tours!
 Because many deaths occurred during prison fights and the like, it is no surprise to hear Alcatraz is a hotbed of paranormal activity.

-It is not uncommon to feel cold spots, hear footsteps or voices.
+It is not uncommon to feel cold spots or hear footsteps or voices.
 Reports of cell doors opening and slamming shut by unseen forces.

-If you want to experience the real thing, you can book one of the many tour options with the official tour provider, they even include nighttime tours!
+If you want to experience the real thing, you can book one of the many tour options with the official tour provider, including nighttime tours!